How do UGA students

 Why is consent sexy?

-- Positive views on sex and sexuality are empowering
+- Promotes positive views on sex and sexuality

-- Questions traditional views about gender and sexuality
+- Challenges sexism and traditional views on gender and sexuality

 How can you make consent sexy?